Code-Institute-Submissions/fresh-box-mp1/README.md

 > Has already ordered, but wishes to explore what other types of boxes are available to order.

-> The other box types can be found on the boxes webpage, as well as sort description on the index page.
+> The other box types can be found on the box’s webpage, as well as sort description on the index page.

-> Wireframes to be added to show designs on all of the pages, as well as the mobile/tablet layout designs.

 ### Features

-- Logo will feature throughout the website to encourage brand recognition, located at the top right of each page.
+- Logo will feature throughout the website to encourage brand recognition, located at the top left of each page.

 - Form to allow the user to order a sample box of their choice.
 Links to this form is located on each page to increase the likelyhood os users getting there.

 - Choice will be of 4 different boxes.
 Images of fresh fruit and veg, nuts, healthy food etc, depending on the box choice.

-- Each field will be mandatory to reduce the amount of incorrect data being gathered.
+- Each field in the order page will be mandatory to reduce the amount of incorrect data being gathered.

-- Information will appear when a user hovers over the images on the box page.
+- Information will appear when a user hovers over the the boxes images to view more information.

+- For mobile and tablet users a button will be visable to press and view the same information.

-- Collapsing Nav Bar, reacting to different screen resolutions.
+- Collapsing Navigation Bar, reacting to different screen resolutions.

 - Links to social media accounts.